HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/tools_for_troubleshooting_and_diagnostics/tbl_apdt_over.md

         -   AIX® and Linux™: `./wpcollector.sh`
         -   Windows™: wpcollector.bat

-    4. If you did not automatically FTP your results, locate the wp.mustgather.zip file or the pmr-wp.mustgather-timestamp.zip file in the wp_profile_root/filesForAutoPD/ directory.
-Follow the instructions in "Exchanging information with IBM Technical Support for problem determination" to manually FTP your results.
+    4. Locate the wp.mustgather.zip file in the wp_profile_root/filesForAutoPD/ directory.
+Follow the instructions in ["Support - File upload and download instructions"](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0010064) to FTP your results to your HCL case number.

     !!!note "Restriction"
         If you try to extract the wp.mustgather.zip file, some collections might not expand properly if the path name exceeds the 256 character limitation.